Watch City Steampunk Festival

-While the programming is typical of a steampunk festival, including art exhibitions, panel discussions on a variety of topics, steampunk music, crafts workshops, vendors, and performances, the Watch City Steampunk Festival uniquely makes extensive use of its host city's public spaces and Waltham's unique place in the history of American industry.
+While the programming is typical of a steampunk festival, including art exhibitions, panel discussions on a variety of topics, steampunk music, crafts workshops, vendors, and performances, the Watch City Steampunk Festival makes extensive use of its host city's public spaces and Waltham's place in the history of American industry.
 It fosters interaction with both local businesses and organizations, making it truly a Waltham community event.

 The Festival continued in 2016, with a Friday evening gala on May 6 and the main festival on Saturday, May 7.
 In 2017, with the Friday, May 12 evening event included a free, outdoor circus-style fire performance preceding the kickoff gala, and the main event held on the Common on Saturday, May 13.

 The Festival date for 2018 was May 12 with a day-long circus theme.
 This year was the first without a Friday night event.
 There was rain throughout the day.
 As a result, attendance was slightly down from prior years.
 Still, the 2018 Festival was a success, with the steampunk attendees and public defying the weather to enjoy the activities and attractions.

 The 2019 Watch City Steampunk Festival was held Saturday, May 11, with a Friday evening kickoff dinner featuring featured festival performer Professor Elemental.

 The 2020 Watch City Steampunk Festival was cancelled due to COVID-19.

 The 2021 Festival was present as an online-only event on May 8, 2021.
 The festival theme was a historical/literary pastiche pitting puppet versions of Jules Verne and H.G.
 Welles against one another in a fictional race to the moon.

 In July 2021, Saturday, May 7, 2022 was announced as the date for the first in-person festival in almost three years.
 The event, with finale performer highlight Celtica Nova, was held successfully and was extremely well-attended and received.

 The Festival's website has announced that the next event will be Saturday, May 13, 2023.